Yifan-Chang-Jerry/langchain-react-agent-with-custom-tools/README.md

-# This is a sample code for creating ReAct agent with Langchain
-**Here are some reminder:**
-The code is working with langchain packges:

-*langchain-community==0.0.13*

-*langchain-core==0.1.13*

-*langchain-openai==0.0.3*

-*langchain==0.1.1*
+# Langchain ReAct Agent Sample Code

+This repository contains sample code to demonstrate how to create a ReAct agent using Langchain.
+It's designed to be simple yet informative, guiding you through the essentials of integrating custom tools with Langchain.

+## 🚀 Quick Start

+To get started with this sample, ensure you have the following Langchain packages installed:

+- `langchain-community==0.0.13`
+- `langchain-core==0.1.13`
+- `langchain-openai==0.0.3`
+- `langchain==0.1.1`

+These packages are crucial for the functionality of the ReAct agent showcased in this sample.

+## 🔑 API Keys Reminder

-The LLM used in the sample code and other tools have api keys that need to be replaced.
-Check the comments in the code for detail.
+The sample code utilizes LLMs and other tools that require API keys. **Remember to replace the placeholder keys with your own**.
+Detailed instructions and locations for these replacements are provided within the code comments.

-# NOTE
-The prompt used in the code has the throught chain with specified key words like: *Thought*, *Action* and so on.
-For some reason, the langchain agent wrapper is detecting such key words through output parser when executing.
-So try to follow the throught chain key words to custom your own prompt.
+## 📘 Note on Prompts

+The code constructs prompts with a thought chain that includes specific keywords such as *Thought*, *Action*, etc. The Langchain agent wrapper is designed to recognize these keywords through its output parser during execution.
+To customize your prompts effectively, adhere to this thought chain structure and incorporate the mentioned keywords.

+---

+## Customizing Your Agent

+To make your agent truly yours, follow the structure provided and adjust the prompts according to your requirements.
+This flexibility allows you to experiment with different thought processes and action sequences, tailoring the agent's behavior to your specific needs.

+---

+Happy coding! 🎉